OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/service-fabric/service-fabric-node-transition-apis.md

             Guid guid = Guid.NewGuid();

-            // Use an out of range value for stopDurationInSeconds to demonstrate error NodeStopDescription description = new NodeStopDescription(guid, n.NodeName, n.NodeInstanceId, 99999);
+            // Use an out of range value for stopDurationInSeconds toodemonstrate error NodeStopDescription description = new NodeStopDescription(guid, n.NodeName, n.NodeInstanceId, 99999);

             try